 Statute of Limitations for Colorado Personal Injury Claims

-Request Free ConsultationThe Colorado personal injury statute of limitations is two years from the date an injury occurs.
-This means that any personal injury victim has a two-year window to file a lawsuit against the alleged negligent party in their case.
-Failing to do so within this timeframe will result in the injured person being unable to recover the compensation they are entitled to.
+Request Free ConsultationIn most cases, the statute of limitations for Colorado personal injury claims is two years from the date an injury occurs.
+This means that any personal injury victim has a two-year window to file a lawsuit against the allegedly negligent party in their case.
+Failing to file a personal injury lawsuit within this timeframe will result in the injured person being unable to recover the compensation they are entitled to.

 The Colorado Personal Injury Statute of Limitations